createthis/grayce_code_test/README.md

 but here we are.
 I feel like this may become the new normal for green field projects.

 If you expected me to do this test without AI assistance... ok, I get it, but I'm trying to keep my skill set relevant here and this is new to me, so I thought I'd try it.
+In some ways, this might be more telling than code written directly by me, because you can see in the transcripts how I interact with GPT, which is probably similar to how I would interact with another human.

 This test was implemented using ChatGPT 4 and the "Professional Coder" GPT to save time.